This article is part of a series on WideOrbit.

 - Name of the station on that server (case-sensitive, typically WXYZ-FM or something similar)

-Echo can be installed either directly on the Central Server or on another PC (as long as it can see both the CS and the internet).
+Echo can be installed either directly on the Central Server or on another PC that runs 24/7 (as long as it can see both the CS and the internet).

 You may also want to check your category definitions in your WideOrbit admin to make sure that ONLY song categories are configured as "music."
 It is helpful to provide a list of these categories to Futuri VIP Support as well.